 The Celebrity Skin Guru

 However, if a blemish decides to ignore your preventative measures, the key is to act fast with a treatment plan.
 "I cannot stress the importance of treating your blemishes correctly once one pops up," she explains.
 And since treatment can influence how long the pimple (and its scar) will last, she recommends choosing products with ingredients like salicylic acid, lactic acid, licorice, ethyl lactate, and beta-glucan to clear pimples fast.
-(Her Zit Care Kit, $153, has already worked wonders on my skin.)
+(Her Zit Care Kit, $163, has already worked wonders on my skin.)

 The Makeup Artist

+Celebrity makeup artist Tobi Henney says your makeup technique will depend on what stage your acne is in.
 "If it is in the beginning phases and displaying redness, I recommend using a high-quality anti-redness product to calm and neutralize the appearance of the skin," she says.

-"IT Cosmetics Bye Bye Redness Neutralizing Correcting Cream ($32) is a great moisturizer to start with."
+"IT Cosmetics Bye Bye Redness Neutralizing Correcting Cream ($35) is a great moisturizer to start with."
 From there, Henney recommends applying a highly pigmented concealer, such as NARS Soft Matte Complete Concealer ($30), to the affected area before ever so lightly layering with a powder.
 This, she says, will ensure that the concealer stays in place.
-Her pick: MAC's Mineralize Skinfinish Natural ($34).
+Her pick: MAC's Mineralize Skinfinish Natural ($37).